Sassotek/Mechanistic-Interpretability-for-Vision-Models-Optimization/README.md

 This dataset is composed by 200 classes, with 64x64 images.
 For each class there are : 420 training samples, 50 validation samples and 80 test samples.
 To improve model robustness, we applied the following augmentations: random horizontal flip, random resized crop, random rotation, gaussian noise, random erasing, normalization with ImageNet mean & std, CutMix and MixUp.

 ## Model
 To obtain the best baseline model possible, several enanchments to the train were tried, such as: knowledge distillation, both with fine-tuned model and a clone baseline model.
-However no improvements were obtained using this.
+However, this approach did not lead to any noticeable improvements.
 The use of AMP scaler and CosineAnnealing scheduler was a good idea to make the model learning better.

 ## Training
 For the last version of our model was done a training cycle that produced a validation accuracy of ~35%.